bbauska/W3Cx-3of5/README.md

 On the Web, you will find many different ways to draw arrows.

-This [article on drawing lines and arcs with arrow heads](http://www.dbp-consulting.com/tutorials/canvas/CanvasArrow.html) is worth reading.
+This <a href="http://www.dbp-consulting.com/tutorials/canvas/CanvasArrow.html">article on drawing lines and arcs with arrow heads</a> is worth reading.
 It details how to draw arrows with curved heads and different styles for the head.
 Note, however, that you will need to modify some parts if you want it to support different line widths, etc.

 Screenshot from a demo available on the above Web site: